heistp/irtt/README.md

 	- none (no conn token in header, for local use)
 	- token (what we have today, 64-bit token in header)
 	- nacl-hmac (hmac key negotiated with public/private key encryption)
+- Add a subcommand to the CLI to convert JSON to CSV
-- Show IPDV in continuous output
+- Show IPDV in continuous (-v) output
 - Add a way to keep out "internal" info from JSON, like IP, hostname, and a subcommand to strip these details after the JSON is created
 - Add more relevant statistics, including more info on outliers and a textual